Sunday, June 7, 2009

 When I got back to the office, I found that the copy editors had turned just deserts into just desserts.
 Actually, just deserts is correct.
 I looked it up, made a copy of the dictionary page and left it in my friend's mail slot; he'd edited the story.
 The dictionary said that just deserts had the same root as deserves, so I knew I was right.

 The next day, I found the same piece of paper in my mail slot, with a not-so-nice euphemism scrawled on it in big letters.
-We weren't really friendly for a few days, but we got over it.
-Probably 15 years later, we're in different states, but we exchange regular emails.
+We weren't friendly for a few days, but we got over it.
+Probably 30 (or more) years later, we're in different states, but we exchange regular emails or messages on Bluesky.
 In fact, I just sent him an email about a story on a man who coached his favorite NFL team, then coached my team.

 But I did learn from the error.
 Never use just deserts in a story — unless some chef is being honored, and just desserts will have a double meaning — and never show your friend up with a dictionary.